thinkdevcode/node-influx/README.md

 A list of all configuration values can be found below.

-_NOTE: node-influx version <= 4.x used a pooling system to round robin requests and this no longer exists.
+_NOTE: node-influx version <= 4.x used an optional pooling system to round robin requests and this no longer exists in the library.
 Please refer to the official InfluxDB Relay documentation to support multiple instance writes and queries._

 ### Configuration options